 When a substantial and material change in circumstances exists, one party may move to request that the court modify the current child custody arrangement.
 Because of this, the father from the example above may request that the court award him legal custody.
 This would allow him to make the medical treatment that he believes are in the best interest of the child.
 A court would likely evaluate the child’s best interests through the lens of the child, not the lens of the mother’s boyfriend’s religious beliefs.
 The court would likely modify the custody arrangement.
 This would thus allow the father to make the sole medical decisions for the child.
 The court would not consider the mother’s boyfriend’s religious beliefs.
 This decision is between the parents, the court, and the child and is only about the child’s best interests.

 Suppose instead that another party—not a parent—wants to challenge custody using the facts above.
 For example, could a grandparent, a school, or a Guardian Ad Litem challenge the religious beliefs of the parents if the other party believes that the parents are not acting in the best interest of the child?
 The answer…yes and no. Another party may challenge the beliefs of the parents through a protective services agency, via parens patriae.
 However, a Massachusetts court would not take this power away from the parents if the treatment were so experimental so as to provide no chance at saving or helping the child.
 A Massachusetts judge would need to decide what is in the best interest of the child when making such decisions.

 If you have any questions about issues involved in family law, child law, child custody law, or other issues, you should contact a competent family law attorney.
+Are you looking for an experienced Newburyport or Andover divorce lawyer?
 Our experienced professionals may be able to work on behalf of you.
 Please contact our offices at your earliest convenience by phone at (866) 995-6663 or complete a contact form on our website.
 We will return your inquiry with prompt attention.